 During the install of the pavers, we also started working on the privacy fence.
 We dug holes for the concrete bases and attached the uprights for the fence to the concrete.

-Step 3: Privacy Fence and Pergola
+Phase 3: Privacy Fence and Pergola

-We used pretreated cedar-toned lumber to build the privacy fence and pergola.
-I wanted a modern, unique design, so we chose boards of different widths but spaced them evenly.
 To save money, we chose not to run boards horizontally across the top of the pergola and instead added cafe lights.
 We get enough shade in the area from our neighbor’s large tree, and the lights add a whimsical feeling to the whole space (and of course add function as well, since we can sit out at night!).
 I also added large hanging baskets of ferns for some added privacy and greenery.
 And in case you’re wondering- our neighbor said she absolutely loves it and wants a similar fence on the other side of her yard!

-Step 4: Furniture and decor!
+Phase 4: Furniture and decor

 Dining area